mircealungu/mircea/thoughtstream.md

 but i know people that i have a hard time imagining doing evil. i guess it's time to read solzhenitsyn.

-I saw yesterday a documentary about Mao and it sparked my interest in totalitarian regimes, and "class struggle" as a way of ordering a society.
+though, the real reason for starting on solzhenitsyn is a documentary i saw yesterday about Mao. it sparked my interest in totalitarian regimes, and "class struggle" as a way of ordering a society.
 Sometimes it seems like our world is slowly inching that way.